adamsorbie/unix_course-2020-02-14/README.md

 We now have several empty test files that we don't need anymore.
-The last command we will learn in this section is `rm` (*remove*) which allows you to delete files and folders. **Danger Ahead** there is no trash bin if you remove items using `rm`.
+The last command we will learn in this section is `rm` (*remove*) which allows you to delete files and folders.

+**Danger Ahead** there is no trash bin if you remove items using `rm`.
 They will be gone for good and without further notice.
 It's good practice to use `rm -i`, this flag askes before deleting a file, which can be a lifesaver.
-Note, once you are more advanced and comfortable using a unix system you can modify the default behaviour of rm so that it will always ask you before deleting.
+Note, once you are more advanced and comfortable using the unix shell you can modify the default behaviour of rm so that it will always ask you before deleting.

 To delete a file in `my_first_folder` call: